Gi60s/full-stack-dev/docs-src/vue.md

 - Live updates on price, based on how much text and quantity (computed value)

-- A checkbox to click if you are a VIP member that when checked will show a form to input your VIP number
+- A checkbox to click if you are a VIP member that when checked will show a field to input your VIP number